aws/aws-parallelcluster/tests/integration-tests/README.md

   --no-delete           Don't delete stacks after tests are complete. (default: False) --delete-logs-on-success
-                        delete CloudWatch logs when a test success (default: True) --stackname-suffix STACKNAME_SUFFIX
+                        delete CloudWatch logs when a test succeeds (default: False) --stackname-suffix STACKNAME_SUFFIX
-                        set a suffix in the integration tests stack names (default: ) --dry-run             Only show the list of tests that would run with specified options. (default: False)
+                        set a suffix in the integration tests stack names (default: ) --dry-run             Only show the list of tests that would run with specified options. (default: False) --directory-stack-name DIRECTORY_STACK_NAME
+                        Name of CFN stack providing AD domain to be used for testing AD integration feature. (default: None) --ldaps-nlb-stack-name LDAPS_NLB_STACK_NAME
+                        Name of CFN stack providing NLB to enable use of LDAPS with a Simple AD directory when testing AD integration feature. (default: None)
 ```

 Here is an example of tests submission: